bsmg/beat-saber-community-wiki/mapping.md

 # "Mappers" role on the Beat Saber Modding Group Discord
 If you'd like to apply for the Mappers role on the Beat Saber Modding Group Discord, use the following google form. https://goo.gl/forms/KM71UKjQpbCesWNg2
+You will be contacted when your application is looked at, but due to the limited staff and higher priority tasks to get to, the wait could be long.

 # Frequently Asked Questions
 ## Do I need Beat Saber installed to use the editors?